Charrd/LeitnerCardSystem/README.md

 # LeitnerCardSystem
-Software assessment flash card system
+An intelligent flash card system that optimises review sessions to improve your memory.
+A Software Assessment using the Leitner memorisation technique.